shawnbotz/frontend-take-home/readme.md

 - **Readability.** Your code and Git commits should be organized in a way that’s easy for others to read and contribute to.
 For example, CSS class names should also be easy to understand.

-- **Maintainability.** Your work should consist of multiple resuable components.
+- **Maintainability.** Your work should either be composed of reusable components or built with a component-centric mindset.
 It should avoid “magic numbers” or one-off exceptions.
-In other words, it should be easy for someone to make changes to one area of the page without introducing a bug elsewhere.
+In other words, it should be easy for someone to make changes to one area of the page, or build new pages based on this design, without introducing a bug elsewhere.

 - **Accessibility.** Your markup should be semantic, valid, and easy for assistive technologies to parse.
 Newer HTML / CSS / JS standards should gracefully degrade in older browsers.